sapient-global/assemble-presentation-reveal/README.md

 1. Create a subFolder with the name of your presentation under: "presentations"
 2. Add a folder there called: slides
 3. Next to the slides folder, create an index.hbs file
+4. Add your config.yml with your reveal settings

 ## Index of presentation